aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 FIND: The parameter format is incorrect

 This problem is generally caused by compiling under Windows, but Cygwin is not installed, or the paths of BOAT_RM, BOAT_MKDIR, and BOAT_FIND are not correctly configured in the Makefile.
-Please refer to section [Use Windows as Compiler Environment](####Use Windows as Compiler Environment) to install Cygwin and configure Makefile.
+Please refer to section [Use Windows as Compiler Environment](#Use-Windows-as-Compiler-Environment) to install Cygwin and configure Makefile.

-## Programming model
+## Programming Model

-### Header files and libraries
+### Header Files and Libraries
 After the BoAT IoT Framework SDK compile completed, the application can initiate blockchain transactions or call smart contracts through the SDK header files and libraries.

 After the SDK is compiled, only the following files are needed for the application when compiling and linking: